 1. More Options with Real Flowers

-Using fresh flowers allows you to pick from a wider array of scents and shades depending on the season or theme of your wedding.
-Typically, there aren’t as many silk flower options as there are for real ones.
+Using fresh flower wedding bouquets allows you to pick from a wider array of scents and shades depending on the season or theme of your wedding.
+Typically, there aren’t as many silk flower options as there are for real flower wedding bouquets.

 2. Silk Flower Benefits

-Silk flowers for one’s event, however, are becoming increasingly popular.
-These flowers are similar to real ones in scent and appearance and are often cheaper.
+Silk flowers for one’s event, however, are becoming one of the most popular wedding flowers.
+These flowers are similar to real ones in scent and appearance and can be used as cheap wedding bouquet flowers.
 Using silk flowers will eliminate any upkeep necessary for fresh flowers, as well as potential problems such as the flowers dying or becoming discolored.
 You can keep them well after your special day, making these a great choice if you are looking to preserve your bouquet.

 3. Weather Considerations